Idorobots/fullstack-challenge-1/README.md

 ```

 Alternatively, you can start a static file server inside of the `dist` directory instead of building a Docker image for the frontend.

+## Description of the solution
+### Frontend part
+The frontend was written in TypeScript using Preact & Mobx.
+Mobx was chosen because of how minimalistic it is as compared to other implementations of Flux storage - instead of large amount of boilerplate I could focus entirely on delivering features without complicating their implementation needlessly.
+Preact was chosen due to smaller size than some of the alternatives (the whole app takes only 132k with assets, without gzipping).
+The app consists of a main store & user actions, backend API service, several containers (a.k.a. smart-componnents) and a few layout components.
+Unfortunately time was shor, so I did not include a diagram of how it all works.

+### Backend part
+The backend part was written in Scala mostly in functional style although there were very few spots where that could be taken advantage of.
+The solver and A* implementation is unfortunately written in imperative style - functional version would be too time consuming for this challenge.

 ## Caveats
 Some liberties were taken during the development: